informartin/zkRelay/README.md

 ## Off-chain validation

-- As a prerequisite, a the current implementation presumes a local Bitcoin client at `127.0.0.1:8332`, the credentials have to be store in `preprocessing/pw`
+- As a prerequisite, a the current implementation presumes a local Bitcoin client at `127.0.0.1:8332`, the credentials have to be stored in `preprocessing/pw`.
+The script requires Python3.

 - To validate a batch of 504, run the following script, where `n` corresponds to the block number of the first block in the batch: